 England’s very own Fairy Sanctuary can be found in Nunnington, nr York, providing a fantastic family-friendly walk that’s perfect for the winter.

-Boasting over 100 acres of magical woodland, the nature trail displays a number of fairy artefacts and treasures for all to enjoy, including little fairy doors, bridges and walkways and so much more.
+Boasting over 100 acres of magical woodland, the nature trail displays a number of fairy artifacts and treasures for all to enjoy, including little fairy doors, bridges and walkways and so much more.

 13. Try Papa’s ‘Hog in a Duvet’ before it’s gone